VoxaAI/voxa/docs/plugins.rst

 Cloudwatch plugin
 ------------------

-It logs a CloudWatch metric when the skill catches an error.
+It logs a CloudWatch metric when the skill catches an error or success execution.

 Params
 ******

 .. js:function:: cloudwatch(skill, cloudwatch, [eventMetric])

-  Cloudwatch plugin uses ``skill.onError, skill.onStateMachineError and skill.onBeforeReplySent`` to log a metric
+  Cloudwatch plugin uses ``skill.onError, skill.onStateMachineError and skill.onBeforeReplySent`` to log a metric.

   :param Voxa skill: The stateMachineSkill
   :param cloudwatch: A new `AWS.CloudWatch <http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatch.html#constructor-property/>`_ object.